 - Perrine and Charles Herve-Gruyer at Le Ferme du Bec Hellouin

-Soon after we moved to our farm, in addition to the mentors listed above, we consulted with local experts to better understand this undertaking and tackle it’s many challenges.
+Soon after we moved to here, in addition to the mentors listed above, we consulted with local experts to better understand this undertaking and tackle it’s many challenges.
 Most consistently, we worked with Lydia Neilsen of Rehydrate the Earth.
 Lydia was a wonderful guide to mentor us on our journey to food self-sufficiency and transforming our home landscape into a thriving foodscape.